for Homestead & Miniature Cattle

 Yak, crossbred

-Truth and accuracy: Homestead Cattle Association is responsible for reports that are quoted internationally.
-HCA articles result from decades of research compiled from the latest work of multiple ranchers & regenerative farmers with first hand experience in the field.
-HCA reports are not written to meet quick publication deadlines for popular magazines.
-They are not "research" that are collections of re-worded unfounded quotes copied and passed down over decades.
-These articles and reports contain real life information that can help increase efficiency and profits on today's homestead.
+Documentation: Homestead Cattle Association is an established source of research articles & reports that are quoted internationally.
+HCA articles result from decades of research compiled from the longest trusted, proven and latest findings and work from multiple land grant universities, ranchers & regenerative farmers with first hand experience in the field.
+HCA published articles are not written to meet quick publication deadlines for popular magazines.
+They are not copied blurbs that have passed down for decades lacking industry standards.
+These articles and reports contain real life information sourced and tested in the real, international cattle industry; that can help increase efficiency and profits for today's homesteads.

 Declaration of Conflicting Interests: The author declares no potential conflicts of interest